rachel-rice/beer-reviews/readme.md

 ## Lessons Learned:

 So many things were learned here, keeping everying organized using MVC was a major emphasis.
 Adding the search function to search by beer and actually have it work was awesome!
 Handlebars is great, still working out the kinks with it though.
+Did not commit early enough and had some struggles with that.
+I should have uploaded the repo to github way earlier in the building process, I would have avoided many struggles.